The responsible administrator for this section is the Title IX Coordinator.

 - Oversee the investigation and resolution of all reports of sexual misconduct

-- Meet with any individual, whether a Complainant, a Respondent or a third party, to discuss interim measures, resources and procedural on and off campus
+- Meet with any individual, whether a Complainant, a Respondent or a third party, to discuss interim measures, resources and procedures on and off campus

 - Ensure prompt and equitable resolutions that comply with all requirements and time-frames specified in the complaint procedures

-- Conduct ongoing and annual climate checks, tracking and monitoring of sexual misconduct allegations on campus, and
+- Conduct ongoing and regular climate checks, tracking and monitoring of sexual misconduct allegations on campus, and

 - Coordinate all training, education and prevention efforts.

-While a report may emerge through many sources, the College is committed to ensuring that all reports are brought to the College’s Title IX team.
-This interdepartmental team, led by the Title IX Coordinator, ensures consistent application of the policy to all individuals and allows the College to respond promptly and equitably to eliminate the misconduct, prevent its recurrence and address its effects.
-The Title IX team coordinates the review, investigation and resolution of the report and ensures that all appropriate interim measures are implemented.
-Members of the Title IX team include the Title IX Coordinator, Deputy Title IX Coordinator(s) for students, a representative from the Office of Students Affairs, the Amherst College Chief of Police and others as may be necessary.
+All reports are reviewed by the College’s Title IX team.
+This interdepartmental team, led by the Title IX Coordinator, responds promptly and equitably to coordinate the review and resolution of all reports, ensures that all appropriate interim measures are implemented, and ensures consistent application of this policy to all persons.
+Members of the Title IX team include the Title IX Coordinator, Deputy Title IX Coordinator(s) for students, representatives from the Office of Students Affairs, the Amherst College Chief of Police, and others as may be necessary.

 Each process is guided by the same principles of fairness and respect for all parties.
 Resources are available for both students and employees, whether as Complainants or Respondents, to provide guidance throughout the investigation and resolution of the complaint.